mjsamadi/CaseStudy-FinTech/README.md

 Also adding biometrics feature powered by AI gives more security.
 By analyzing a live selfie or video with a learned AI system, is possible to find out user age with acceptable accuracy.

 **B. CA and PKI**
-A public key infrastructure (PKI) is a set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
-The purpose of a PKI is to facilitate the secure electronic transfer of information for a range of network activities such as e-commerce, internet banking and confidential email.
-It is required for activities where simple passwords are an inadequate authentication method and more rigorous proof is required to confirm the identity of the parties involved in the communication and to validate the information being transferred.
+A public key infrastructure (PKI) is a set of roles, policies, hardware, software, and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
+The purpose of a PKI is to facilitate the secure electronic transfer of information for a range of network activities such as e-commerce, internet banking, and confidential email.
+It is required for activities where simple passwords are an inadequate authentication method and the more rigorous proof is required to confirm the identity of the parties involved in the communication and to validate the information being transferred.

-In cryptography, a PKI is an arrangement that binds public keys with respective identities of entities (like people and organizations).
+In cryptography, a PKI is an arrangement that binds public keys with the respective identities of entities (like people and organizations).
 The binding is established through a process of registration and issuance of certificates at and by a certificate authority (CA).
 Depending on the assurance level of the binding, this may be carried out by an automated process or under human supervision.

 PKI provides "trust services" - in plain terms trusting the actions or outputs of entities, be they people or computers.
 Trust service objectives respect one or more of the following capabilities: Confidentiality, Integrity and Authenticity (CIA).

-- Confidentiality: Assurance that no entity can maliciously or unwittingly view a payload in clear text.
+- Confidentiality: Assurance that no entity can maliciously or unwittingly view a payload in cleartext.
 Data is encrypted to make it secret, such that even if it was read, it appears as gibberish.
 Perhaps the most common use of PKI for confidentiality purposes is in the context of Transport Layer Security (TLS).
 TLS is a capability underpinning the security of data in transit, i.e. during transmission.
-A classic example of TLS for confidentiality is when using an internet browser to log on to a service hosted on an internet based web site by entering a password.
+A classic example of TLS for confidentiality is when using an internet browser to log on to a service hosted on an internet-based website by entering a password.

 - Integrity: Assurance that if an entity changed (tampered) with transmitted data in the slightest way, it would be obvious it happened as its integrity would have been compromised.
-Often it is not of utmost importance to prevent the integrity being compromised (tamper proof), however, it is of utmost importance that if integrity is compromised there is clear evidence of it having done so (tamper evident).
+Often it is not of utmost importance to prevent the integrity from being compromised (tamper-proof), however, it is of utmost importance that if integrity is compromised there is clear evidence of it having done so (tamper evident).

 - Authenticity: Assurance that you have certainty of what you are connecting to, or evidencing your legitimacy when connecting to a protected service.
 The former is termed server-side authentication - typically used when authenticating to a web server using a password.
 The latter is termed client-side authentication - sometimes used when authenticating using a smart card (hosting a digital certificate and private key).